damsheer/damsheer.GitHub.io/index.md

 ### Publications

-**[IEEE ISPA 2021]** **Chendi Li**, Haipeng Jia, Hang Cao, et al. AutoTSMM: An Auto-tuning Framework for Building High-Performance Tall-and-Skinny Matrix-Matrix Multiplication on CPUs
+**[IEEE ISPA 2021, accepted]**[link](http://www.cloud-conf.net/ispa2021/proc/pdfs/ISPA-BDCloud-SocialCom-SustainCom2021-3mkuIWCJVSdKJpBYM7KEKW/264600a159/264600a159.pdf){:target="_blank"} **Chendi Li**, Haipeng Jia, Hang Cao, et al. AutoTSMM: An Auto-tuning Framework for Building High-Performance Tall-and-Skinny Matrix-Matrix Multiplication on CPUs

-**[IEEE ICPADS 2021, under review]** Jianyu Yao, Boqian Shi, Chunyang Xiang, Haipeng Jia, **Chendi Li**, et al. IAAT: An Input-Aware Adaptive Tuning framework for Small GEMM
+**[IEEE ICPADS 2021, accepted]** Jianyu Yao, Boqian Shi, Chunyang Xiang, Haipeng Jia, **Chendi Li**, et al. IAAT: An Input-Aware Adaptive Tuning framework for Small GEMM

+**[IEEE HPCC 2021, under review]** Tun Chen, Haipeng Jia,  Zhihao Li, Yunquan Zhang, et al. A Transpose-free Three-dimensional FFT Algorithm on ARM CPUs

 **[CCF HPC China 2020]** **Chendi Li**, Guangting Zhang, Haipeng Jia.
 Fast Computation of Elementary Functions on ARM Platforms(in Chinese)

 ### Research projects
 * **AutoTSMM (Author)**

-I designed AutoTSMM independently, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
-And the performance is competitive with state-of-the-art TSMM implementation from Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
-AutoTSMM was accepted by IEEE ISPA 2021.
+Designed AutoTSMM, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
+AutoTSMM is competitive with Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
+This work is published in IEEE ISPA 2021.

 * **OpenBLAS (Contributor)**

-OpenBLAS is an open-source BLAS library.
-I'm responsible for optimizing pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.
+Optimized pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.
+OpenBLAS is a one of the most famous open-source BLAS library.

-* Small-GEMM-JIT (Contributor)

-This is a just-in-time small GEMM framework targeting on CPUs.
-I help to launch the project and did many investigations on how to use JIT tools.
-I participated in the brainstorm and meeting every week.
-However, I'm not the main coder of Small-GEMM-JIT.

 * IAAT (Contributor)

-IAAT is an input-aware adaptive tuning framework for small GEMM.
-I'm not the main coder of IAAT, yet I participated in the brainstorm and meetings every week.
-IAAT is being reviewed by IEEE ICPADS 2021.
+Launched the project and investigated JIT tools for small GEMM.
+IAAT is a template-driven just-in-time(JIT) small GEMM framework targeting CPUs.
+This work is accepted by IEEE ICPADS 2021.

 * **OpenVML (Co-author)**